simrenbasra/simys-blog/_posts/2025-02-19-email_genie_part2.md

 ## Summary

-In this post, I introduced the process of vectorising data with TF-IDF, including code snippets and a discussion of the results from the ENRON dataset.
+In this post, I introduced the process of vectorising data with TF-IDF, including code snippets and a some preliminary insights into the ENRON dataset.
 Due to the promising results of TF-IDF, the next step will be to explore word embeddings to see if we can achieve even better results.

-While the original plan for this project was to identify groupings in corporate emails, the results from TF-IDF and topic modelling suggest that we could also gain valuable insights into Enron’s downfall by using NLP.
+While the original plan for this project was to identify groupings in corporate emails, the results from TF-IDF and topic modelling suggest that we could also gain valuable insights into Enron’s downfall using NLP.
 I am excited to see what sort of insights word embeddings will uncover!